dpc10ster/RJafrocBook/docs/02-roc-data-format.md

     + What is your confidence in the preceding decisions?
         * Three level response: _Low_, _Medium_ or _High_.
 * With algorithmic readers, e.g., computer aided detection algorithms a floating point rating, if possible, should be retained.
-* In the most common study design, termed multiple-reader multiple-case (__MRMC__) the rating collection procedure is repeated for all cases, treatments and readers.
+* In the most common study design, termed multiple-reader multiple-case (__MRMC__), the rating collection procedure is repeated for all cases, treatments and readers.

 ## An actual MRMC ROC dataset